 In a socially distanced world, virtual interviews have largely replaced in-person ones, and email has become even more important during the initial hiring stage.
 After each interaction with a recruiter or hiring manager, try to evaluate your communications objectively.
 How are you coming across on video?
 How might your words be interpreted via email?
 By optimizing your communication style for specific channels, you can make the most out of every interaction.

 Also, take note of the skills you’ve learned while operating remotely and highlight them if the opportunity arises.
 Zoom and Gmail aren’t used only for hiring—you’ll likely use them in your job as well.
-Considering that 86% of business leaders believe they’ll rely on on-site and remote teams in the future, employers will want to know you’re comfortable using digital tools.
+Considering that “nine out of ten organizations will be combining remote and on-site working,” in the future, according to a 2021 McKinsey report, employers will want to know you’re comfortable using digital tools.

 The business landscape is changing fast, and it will continue to shift even in the post-pandemic era.
 In the past, you’d settle into whatever job you landed in.
 Now, you don’t have that luxury.
 You’ll always need to be updating your résumé and scanning your network for opportunities.
 The average employee changes jobs about every four years, and that transition pace is likely to accelerate in the coming years.

 You might end up in a role you love, but you can’t assume your job is secure.
 If another employer reaches out with an offer and you’re happy where you are, you don’t have to take it.
 But you should always be looking.

 If you’re searching for a job during the holidays, you’re not alone.
 And if another wave of layoffs is indeed on the way, the job market will become even more competitive.
 Follow these tips to learn how to stay motivated during your job search.
 You might hear “You’re hired!” much sooner than you think if you continue your job search during the holidays.

 This article was published in December 2020 and has been updated.
 Photo by GaudiLab/Shutterstock